Nathan Babcock, Developer in Chicago, IL, United States

 https://hypetrigger.io/

-A machine vision AI application that automatically detects gaming highlights in live or recorded video and records 10 to 30-second clips.
+A machine vision AI application that automatically detects gaming highlights in-live or recorded video and records 10 to 30-second clips.
 I built the core engine in Rust.
-It decodes video with FFMPEG on the GPU.
+It decodes video with FFmpeg on the GPU.
 It then uses one of two computer vision methods, either custom-trained TensorFlow models or a more general-purpose OCR (optical character recognition) using an open source Google library called Tesseract.
 The pipeline runs at about ten times the speed depending on the GPU.
 It can process 10 seconds of the input video in about one second.

-In addition to the core engine, I built a native Windows front-end in a relatively new framework called Tauri, similar to Electron, but integrates with Rust and uses the system WebView instead of bundling an instance of Chrome.
-The front-end is also built using Solid.js, a framework similar to React but focused more on high-performance and well-suited for this performance-heavy video processing and machine learning application.
+In addition to the core engine, I built a native Windows front end in a relatively new framework called Tauri, similar to Electron, but integrates with Rust and uses the system WebView instead of bundling an instance of Chrome.
+The front end is also built using SolidJS, a framework similar to React but focused more on high performance and well-suited for this performance-heavy video processing and machine learning application.

 Finally, I built a website to distribute and market this tool.
 It can be viewed at Hypetrigger.io.
 I built it using Next.js, and it is 100% statically generated.
-The content is created from JSON configuration files and a third-party REST API.
+The content is created from JSON configuration files and a 3rd-party REST API.

 https://excalo.itch.io/algernon

-A first-person 3D maze exploration game written entirely in JavaScript, React, and WebGL, using Three.js and react-three-fiber.
+A 1st-person 3D maze exploration game written entirely in JavaScript, React, and WebGL, using Three.js and react-three-fiber.
 The game features lighting and shadows, collision detection, and post-processing effects like bloom and anti-aliasing.
 The prototype is free to play on itch.io.

 https://css-tricks.com/using-google-drive-as-a-cms/

-2D Physics Game with PixiJS and Canvas: "Gem Drop"
+Gem Drop (Prize-winning 2D Physics Game with PixiJS and HTML5 Canvas)

 https://www.kongregate.com/games/excalo/gem-drop

 A 2D, physics-based idle game in the incremental game genre.
 I implemented the 2D collision physics and rendering in PixiJS.
-Gem Drop won third place in a Kongregate monthly contest and has been played more than 75,000 times.
+Gem Drop won 3rd place in a Kongregate monthly contest and has been played more than 75,000 times.

 https://github.com/nathanbabcock/nodescape